javajosh/simpatico/svg.md

   subtree: true,
 };

+// Run the steady state, driven by mutation events let mutationCount = 0;
 const observer = new MutationObserver(handleMutations);
 observer.observe(rotatingSquaresAnimation, config);
-let mutationCount = 0;

-// Observe the DOM for observeDuration ms, then disconnect. setTimeout(()=>{
+// Limit the steady state to observDuration ms.
+// if we don't see any mutations, we fail the test setTimeout(()=>{
   if (mutationCount == 0){
     throw new Error(`animation target #rotating-squares-animation did not mutate within ${observeDuration} ms`);